Thank you for coming!

 Join our game-changing virtual summit to make your ideas a reality.
 In our participant-led Open Space format, you’re not just another attendee—you’re a co-creator.
-Hosted by a coalition of global FoRB leaders, this 25-hour virtual event is your opportunity to connect, collaborate, and catalyze change with seasoned champions and emerging change-makers from every corner of the world.
+Hosted by a coalition of global FoRB leaders, this first-ever virtual event is your opportunity to connect, collaborate, and catalyze change with seasoned champions and emerging change-makers from every corner of the world.

 Zoom capacity is limited, so apply now to be part of shaping a society that respects freedom of thought, conscience, religion, or belief for all.